-On behalf of the Board of Directors of MEI Pharma, Inc., a Delaware corporation ("MEI Pharma"), MEI Pharma is pleased to deliver the accompanying proxy statement in connection with the annual meeting of stockholders of MEI Pharma which will be held on November 30, 2017 at 9:00 a.m., Pacific Time, at the offices of MEI Pharma, Inc., located at 3611 Valley Centre Drive, Suite 500, San Diego, CA 92130, for the following purposes:
+On behalf of the Board of Directors of MEI Pharma, Inc., a Delaware corporation ("MEI Pharma"), MEI Pharma is pleased to deliver the accompanying proxy statement in connection with the annual meeting of stockholders of MEI Pharma which will be held on December 5, 2019 at 9:00 a.m., Eastern Time, at the offices of Morgan, Lewis & Bockius LLP, located at 101 Park Avenue, New York, NY 10178, for the following purposes:

-- 1. To elect two directors to our Board of Directors, to serve until the expiration of their terms in fiscal year 2021 and until their successors are elected and qualified; - 2.
-To ratify the appointment of BDO USA, LLP, an independent registered public accounting firm, as our independent auditors for the fiscal year ending June 30, 2018; - 3.
-To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement; - 4.
-To approve, on an advisory basis, the frequency of the approval, on an advisory basis, of the compensation of the Company's named executive officers: and - 5.
+- 1. To elect two directors to our Board of Directors, to serve until the expiration of their terms in fiscal year 2023 and until their successors are elected and qualified; - 2.
+To approve, on an advisory basis, the compensation of the Company's named executive officers as disclosed in the accompanying proxy statement; - 3.
+To ratify the appointment of BDO USA, LLP, an independent registered public accounting firm, as our independent auditors for the fiscal year ending June 30, 2020; and - 4.
 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.